RocketChat/Rocket.Chat/README.md

   The ultimate Free Open Source Solution for team communications.
 </h1>

-[Rocket.Chat](https://rocket.chat) is an open-source fully customizable communication,s platform developed in JavaScript for organizations with high standards of data protection.
+[Rocket.Chat](https://rocket.chat) is an open-source fully customizable communications platform developed in JavaScript for organizations with high standards of data protection.

 We are a MERN based application enabling real-time conversations between colleagues, with other companies or with your customers, regardless of how they connect with you.
 The result is an increase in productivity and customer satisfaction rates.